korcek-juraj/epfl-ada16-project/Tweet-Classification/README.md

 # Sentiment Analysis on Twitter data

-For the first part of this project, we did sentiment analysis on twitter data. we had at our disposal daily geolocated tweets in Switzerland from January to October.
+For the first part of this project, we did a sentiment analysis on twitter data. we had at our disposal daily geolocated tweets in Switzerland from January to October.
 These tweets were labeled by "POSITIVE", "NEGATIVE", or "NEUTRAL".
 The end-goal of this project is to scrape the web daily and run on them the algorithms we found to build a daily sentiment map of Switzerland.

 ## Methods

 - The first part before running any analysis was to clean the data, since Tweets are very noisy texts.
 You can see the pipeline for the cleaning in the file `create_clean.py`.
 After that, we analyzed the data and we noticed the huge imbalance.
 In fact, doing a 3-class classification without considering the imbalance would be the same as running a dummy model that always predict the majority class (e.g. "NEUTRAL" class).
 We decided to train the models only on a POSITIVE/NEGATIVE labeled tweets.
 Also, since the features might change from one season to another, we decided to do seasonal models : 1/ January, February 2/ March, April, May 3/ June, July, August 3/ September, October